AngryBeaver/beavers-crafting/README.md

 ### Items reorder
 Actor Items will get merged to stacks in the crafting process.
 (only those that match ingredients or results)
+### Work in progress
+!
+Carefully structure might change until i finalize this module with version 1.0.0 !,

 ## Credits
 Copy organizational structur from midi-qol (gulpfile,package.json,tsconcig.json)